te7mina1/Detection-Engineering-and-Alert-Triage/README.md

 The project provided practical experience with the complete lifecycle of a SOC detection, from telemetry generation to analyst disposition.

 ---

-> All attack simulations were performed in a controlled lab environment for educational and defensive security purposes.
+> This project was conducted entirely within a controlled virtual lab environment for educational and defensive cybersecurity purposes.
+All adversary simulations and security testing activities were authorized and performed against systems within the lab environment.